-Any shareholder is entitled to attend meetings simply by proving their identity, provided nonetheless that their shares are
+Any shareholder is entitled to attend meetings simply by proving their identity, provided nonetheless that their shares are paid up as required.

 Shareholders may be represented by another shareholder.
 Proxies must be lodged at the registered office at least five days prior to the meeting.